-The Jupiter Factory is sprawling abandoned electronics factory complex located on the outskirts of Pripyat, inside the Chernobyl Exclusion Zone in Northern Ukraine.
+The Jupiter Factory is a sprawling abandoned electronics factory complex located on the outskirts of Pripyat, inside the Chernobyl Exclusion Zone in Northern Ukraine.

 Pripyat, the planned city next to the Chernobyl Nuclear Power Plant, which opened in 1970, was the ninth such atomgrad built in the USSR to house nuclear power plant workers and their families.